 "Overall, these findings suggest that exposure to an ex-partner through Facebook may obstruct the process of healing and moving on from a past relationship," the study authors write in a report just published in the journal Cyberpsychology, Behavior, and Social Networking.

 One theory the researchers pose: If you stay Facebook friends, chances are the breakup was amicable in the first place.
-(We can all assume Amy Poehler and Will Arnett are at least still Facebook friends, right?
-Right?!)
-But here’s another, funnier theory of theirs: Staying Facebook friends with an ex, and seeing the humdrum of his or her life presented in Instagram photos or boring status updates (“Thanks for all the birthday wishes!!!”
-“First pumpkin spice latte of the season!!”) might effectively kill off any lingering desire you may have harbored for that person.
+But here's another, funnier theory of theirs: Staying Facebook friends with an ex, and seeing the humdrum of his or her life presented in Instagram photos or boring status updates ("Thanks for all the birthday wishes!!!"
+"First pumpkin spice latte of the season!!") might effectively kill off any lingering desire you may have harbored for that person.

-On the other hand, former partners we no longer see or speak to -- online or otherwise -- "may remain shrouded in an alluring mystique, suggesting that remaining Facebook friends with an ex-partner may actually help rather than harm one's postbreakup recovery," says the report, which was led by Brunel social psychologist Tara C. Marshall.
+On the other hand, former partners we no longer see or speak to "may remain shrouded in an alluring mystique, suggesting that remaining Facebook friends with an ex-partner may actually help rather than harm one's postbreakup recovery," says the report, which was led by Brunel social psychologist Tara C. Marshall.

 Bottom line, the same old advice is still in play here for mending a broken heart: Cut off contact as much as you can, and give it time.
 As the Brunel paper phrases it, "Avoiding exposure to an ex-partner, both offline and online, may be the best remedy for healing a broken heart."

 This story was originally published in 2012.
 To learn more about Melissa Dahl, follow her on Twitter.